Red Cross of Constantine: North America

 In 1871 and 1872 a large number of Conclaves were consecrated in Pennsylvania, Illinois, and New York, and during 1872 sovereign Grand Imperial Councils were founded in all three States, starting with Pennsylvania on 14 June 1872.
 In the following three years, Grand Imperial Conclaves were established in the states of Massachusetts, Michigan, Kentucky, Indiana, Vermont, Maine and New Jersey.
 In 1907 most of the individual jurisdictions were united into the GIC of the United States of America, and in 1946 the name was changed to reflect the operation of Conclaves in Mexico and the Philippines.

 In 1894, the Grand Imperial Council of Pennsylvania had withdrawn from the Union and established a rival jurisdiction.
 The two rival authorities, having long co-existed, entered into dialogue in the 1950s, and were reconciled and reunited on 18 February 1958, into the single jurisdiction for almost the whole of the United States.

 The Red Cross Masons of Maine have chosen to maintain their independence, with their own Grand Imperial Council.
 The State of Vermont also had its own independent Grand Imperial Council until 1997; in that year Vermont voted to close its independent body, and to be incorporated into the United GIC.

+The American jurisdiction also established a small number of Conclaves in Italy, including the Eboracum Conclave in Sicily.
+However, these Conclaves are no longer listed in the directory of Conclaves of the American jurisdiction.

+Within the York Rite system the Red Cross of Constantine is considered by many to be the highest honour that can be awarded.
+It is considered to be equivalent to the 33° (honorary) in the Scottish Rite.